 Aim: To bridge this gap, in this paper, we set out to study the frequency and nature of design discussions in code reviews.

 Results: Our manual analysis indicates that (1) design discussions are still quite rare, with only 9% and 14% of Nova and Neutron review comments being related to software design, respectively; and (2) design feedback is often constructive, with 73% of the design-related comments also providing suggestions to address the concerns.
-Furthermore, our classifiers achieve a precision of 59%–66% and a recall of 70%–78%, outperforming baselines like zeroR by 43 percentage points in terms of F1-measure.
-Finally, patches that have design-related feedback have a statistically significantly increased rate of abandonment (Pearson Χ2 test, DF=1, p < 0.001).
+Furthermore, our classifiers achieve a precision of 59%–66% and a recall of 70%–78%, outperforming baselines like zeroR by 43 percentage points in terms of F1-score.
+Finally, code changes that have design-related feedback have a statistically significantly increased rate of abandonment (Pearson Χ2 test, DF=1, p < 0.001).

 Conclusion: Design-related discussion during code review is still rare.
 Since design discussion is a primary motivation for conducting code review, more may need to be done to encourage such discussions among contributors.